If the plane is sent for evacuation, I am not boarding it: Indian students back in Ukraine to stay put despite advisory to evacuate

 Students studying in East Ukraine vs West Ukraine, how is it different?

 Most of the Indian students deciding to stay back are students studying in Western Ukrainian cities, where the situation isn’t that bad.
 Others from Eastern Ukrainian universities are still awaiting resolutions from the government.
-Sonia Lumba, whose daughter is a first-year student at Kharkiv National Medical University, says, “The university is finished (unclear).
-They are not conducting classes.
+Sonia Lumba, whose daughter is a first-year student at Kharkiv National Medical University, says, “The university is not conducting classes anymore.
 We are just waiting desperately for some solution from the government because we are helpless and hopeless at this point.”
 She further adds, “For mobility, there are only a few options; none of those countries can accommodate everyone.
 The universities need to provide mobility facilities but they are not doing that.
 All doors seem closed at this point.”

 Are all doors closed?